My wife and I have twins in 5th grade right now. (No, I have not started SAT/ACT prep with them yet.)

 So how can a student score as high as possible and therefore get accepted to more places and earn more in academic merit aid and scholarship money?
 The first thing every student should do is use the Method Test Prep checklist of 15 minute tasks.
 Students who follow this checklist increase their SAT scores an average of 150 points and their ACT scores an average of 3 points.
 The checklist consists of audio lessons during which a teacher walks students through every strategy and technique needed to score high on these exams, questions for students to practice on, and video explanations so students can watch the fastest way to solve questions.
 Thousands of students use this checklist each week to score higher on these exams.

-A second option that parents and students should consider is our $20 live classes every weeknight at 8 pm Eastern.
-Each evening we focus on a different topic from the tests; students like the fact that they only need to commit to an hour of studying, and parents like the low-cost aspect.
+A second option that parents and students should consider is our $10 live classes every weekday at 1 pm Eastern.
+Each day we focus on a different topic from the tests; students like the fact that they only need to commit to an hour of studying, and parents like the low-cost aspect.

 Stay ahead of the curve.
 Receive study tips, test taking strategies, and exam news directly to your inbox.